odriverobotics/ODrive/GUI/README.md

 # odrive_gui
-This is the repo for the ODrive GUI

 Flask (python 3) backend with Vue.js frontend, packaged with Electron.
 Windows and Linux binaries can be found under the [Releases](https://github.com/PAJohnson/odrive_gui/releases) page.